Lincoln Park (Dartmouth, Massachusetts)

 Lincoln Park was a park opened in 1894 by the Union Street Railway Company of New Bedford, Massachusetts, located in North Dartmouth, Massachusetts on the border of Westport, Massachusetts on U.S. Highway 6.
 Lincoln Park closed in 1987 and remained abandoned and vacant until the Comet roller coaster was torn down on July 11, 2012.
+The park's carousel was relocated to nearby Fall River, Massachusetts, and is still in operation at Battleship Cove.

 History

 Beginnings

 Lincoln Park used to be known as "Midway Park" or "Westport Park" until a new name was chosen in a lottery.

 The Union Street Railway Company created Lincoln Park in 1894 as a way to connect Fall River to New Bedford.
 46 acres of land in Dartmouth was purchased and the park began.
 The park originally had picnic tables, a playground, and several grill stoves for cookouts.
 This continued into the 1920s, which was when Lincoln Park became more of an amusement park.

 In 1941, the facility was purchased by John Collins & Associates for $40,000 ($500,000 inflation adjusted).
 They invested $150,000 installing a fourteen lane bowling alley and updating an existing dance hall, and added a full complement of amusement park rides.